zwang378/workspace-restful-api/README.md

 You need to provide name and org_ig.
 The id for the new workspace would be generated automatically.

 For example, you can create a new workspace by using the following command.
-The workspace name is Eleven, and this workspace belongs to org_id 9.
+The workspace name is One, and this workspace belongs to org_id 1.

 ```
 $ curl -d "name=One&org_id=1" -X POST http://localhost:3000/workspace